 Stackable Mixing Bowls:

 I LOVE my stackable mixing bowls, honestly I pretty much use them every single day for storing fruit or mixing eggs.
-They really have become essential RV kitchen supplies!
+They really have become essential RV kitchen accessories!
 These are a great set of bowls that can handle being tossed around in an RV – this is important to us RVers.

 They are melamine so they will not break, but again are lightweight.
 My set comes with snap-on airtight lids that won’t let liquid out – even if you turn them upside down.
 I have used mine to take dishes to the beach for a picnic, or to carry food to a cook-out.